 - Professional services – such as accountants and lawyers

 - Office supplies

 - Motor vehicle expenses

 - Software, books and magazines

 In addition, whatever you claim as a small business tax deduction must be backed by documentation.
-So keep all invoice and receipt for your business expenses.
-If you are starting a new business, ensure that you get a separate bank business account.
+So keep all invoices and receipts for your business expenses.
+If you are starting a new business, ensure that you get a separate business bank account.
 If you try to use your personal bank account for business, it will be much more difficult to track.
 You will also want to set up an accounting program to track your business income and expenses.

 What business travel expenses can be claimed?

 Travel expenses are a sub-category or business expense that raise questions when it comes to tax deductions.
 A business person or an employee can claim business travel expenses including air, bus, rail and taxi fares.
 For overnight business travel, you will need to keep written evidence of the costs incurred.
 For business travel over six consecutive nights, you will need to record: